 Dave Chesson is — in his own words — a “digital marketing nut.”
 His blog has all the information you could ever need about Kindle book publishing, how to write to market, increasing your rankings on Amazon, and lots more practical tips and advice.

 Storiad is a marketing platform that helps authors and publishers sell books.
-Go here for essential information on writing software, databases, tools, and budgeting to help you run your own publishing campaign from start to finish.
+Go here for essential information on writing apps, databases, tools, and budgeting to help you run your own publishing campaign from start to finish.

 Part of the distinguished Bloomsbury, Writers & Artists has quite a few articles on writing and the self-publishing process.
 They also offer editorial services and events on many different topics, like genre-specific writing courses and how to get connected with agents.